Consumer Medicine Information

 - you have had sections of your intestine removed

-- you have or have had pain, swelling or numbness of the jaw or loosening of a tooth or any other oral issues
+- you have or have had pain, swelling or numbness of the jaw or loosening of a tooth

-- you had or have joint stiffness, aches and pains and difficulty in movement (especially of the hip, thigh, knee or upper arm)
+- you had or have joint stiffness, aches and pains and difficulty in movement (especially of the hip, thigh, knee or upper arm) or pain around the external ear canal

 - you have or have had uveitis or iritis (inflammatory conditions of the eye).